 Decibels are measured on a logarithmic scale, so an increase of 10 dB causes a doubling of perceived loudness and represents a ten-fold increase in sound level (Crocker, 1997).
 In other words, if the sound of one vacuum cleaner measures 70 dB, 80 dB would be the equivalent of 10 vacuum cleaners.

-Because the acoustical environment is made up of many sounds, the way we experience the acoustical environment depends on interactions between the frequencies and amplitudes of all the sounds.
+Because the acoustic environment is made up of many sounds, the way we experience the acoustic environment depends on interactions between the frequencies and amplitudes of all the sounds.
 Sound levels are often adjusted ("weighted") to match the hearing abilities of a given animal.
 Sound levels adjusted for human hearing are expressed as dB(A).

 Defining Key Terms

 Because the National Park Service works to protect and enhance both park resources and visitor experiences, the Natural Sounds and Night Skies Division differentiates between physical sound sources and human perceptions of those sounds.

 Acoustic resources are physical sound sources, including both natural sounds (wind, water, wildlife, vegetation) and cultural and historic sounds (battle reenactments, tribal ceremonies, quiet reverence).
 Soundscape can be defined as the human perception of those physical sound resources.
 Like beauty, soundscapes are in the mind of the beholder.
 The rhetorical question about the tree that falls in the forest may help illustrate this.
 Because no human is there to hear it, the resulting crash is not a part of the human soundscape.
 It is however, a pretty significant part of the soundscape of the squirrel standing in the tree's path.